dendronhq/dendron-site/vault/dendron.topic.links.md

 ### Note Files

-A note file is a Dendron markdown note.
+A note file is a Dendron Markdown note.

 ### Regular Files

-Regular files are any assets that are not Dendron markdown notes.
+Regular files are any assets that are not Dendron Markdown notes.

 ## Features